A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Introduction

 Given the above, the idea for the proof of the singular DUY theorem is to use gauge theoretical methods going back to Donaldson \cite{Donaldson:85}, Uhlenbeck-Yau \cite{UhlenbeckYau:86} and Bando-Siu \cite{BandoSiu:94}.
 We use Hironaka's theorem on resolution of singularities to simultaneously resolve $\F$ and $Y$ and obtain a holomorphic vector bundle $\widehat{\F}$ on a smooth resolution $\widehat Y\to Y$.
 Since $Y$ is projective, it can be shown quite easily that $\widehat{\F}$ is stable with respect to a small perturbation $\omega_\epsilon$ of the pullback of $\omega$.
 In particular, by the DUY theorem we have a family of HYM connections $A_\epsilon$ on $\widehat{\F}$.
 After passing to a subsequence we may find an Uhlenbeck limit $A_\infty$ of $A_\epsilon$ over the regular part $Y^{reg}$ of $Y$.
 Then one can show that $A_\infty$ defines a reflexive sheaf isomorphic to the original $\F$, so the conclusion follows.
 This is due to a theorem of Siu and a use of MR restriction theorem.

-The proof of the existence of a semistable degeneration of semistable bundles closely follows Langton's arguments on the completion of moduli spaces of semistable sheaves.
+The proof of the existence of a semistable degeneration of semistable bundles is a slight generalization of Langton's results (\cite{Langton:75}) by following the argument in \cite{HuybrechtsLehn:10}.
+Now we explain about the uniqueness.
 For two different semistable degenerations, by restricting to a flat family of high degree curves, one can get the uniqueness of $\Gr^{**}$.
-For the bubbling set, we need to assume $X_0$ is smooth in codimension two so that we can restrict our family to a family of high degree smooth surfaces, and thus get uniqueness of the algebraic blow-up locus $\mathcal{C}$.
+For the blow-up locus, we need to assume $X_0$ is smooth in codimension $2$ so that we can restrict our family to a family of high degree smooth surfaces, and thus get uniqueness of the algebraic blow-up locus $\mathcal{C}$.
 This relies crucially on the known results for the compactification of semistable torsion-free sheaves over smooth projective surfaces.

-Assume the family above consists of stable torsion free sheaves $\Ecal_t$.
-We can take a gauge theoretical limit of the corresponding HYM connections $A_t$ and get an admissible HYM connection $A_\infty$ and the blow-up locus $\Sigma_b$ which is an integer linear combination of pure codimension two subvarieties of $X_0$.
+Assume the family above consists of stable torsion-free sheaves $\Ecal_t$.
+We can take a gauge theoretical limit of the corresponding HYM connections $A_t$ and get an admissible HYM connection $A_\infty$ and the blow-up locus $\Sigma_b$ which is an integer linear combination of pure codimension $2$ subvarieties of $X_0$.
 Since in this case, we deal with normal projective varieties in general, the fact that $A_\infty$ defines a semistable reflexive sheaf over $X_0$ is very technical.
 Assuming this, since we are working in the projective case, we can realize $\E_\infty$ as the double dual of some sheaf represented by an element in a certain Quot scheme which naturally carries the information of the blow-up locus.
 This transforms our problem into a similar problem which can be dealt with as the uniqueness properties of the semistable degenerations.

 Let $\E_\infty$ be the reflexive sheaf $A_\infty$ defines over $X_0^{reg}$.
 Now we first explain why $\E_\infty$ can be extended to be a reflexive sheaf over $X_0$.
 To solve these technical issues, the projectivity plays a key role in that we can construct a lot of sections of the twisted bundle $\E_\infty(k)$ for $k$ fixed but large.
 Indeed, twisting by the pullback of the positive line bundle on $Y$, we know that the bundles $\E_t(k)$ have many sections.
 We wish to take limits to produce nontrivial sections of $\E_\infty(k)$.
 Using the HYM condition, the construction proceeds once one proves that the Sobolev constant of $(X_t,\omega_t)$ has a uniform bound which follows from a result of Leon Simon.